java-james/flutter_redux_boilerplate/docs/running.md

 ## Get the SDK
 - Download the latest flutter SDK and add flutter to your path using `export PATH={flutter SDK path}/bin:$PATH`
-- Switch to the Beta channel by running `flutter channel beta` and selecting the beta option
+- Switch to the stable channel if you are not using it already by running `flutter channel stable`

 ## Get pub packages
 To fetch the latest dependencies run `flutter packages get` in the project directory.